3 Occupational Sectors in Massachusetts With Good Outlooks

 Massachusetts is home to several progressive manufacturing companies that continue to supply good jobs to skilled workers.
 And industries like construction, aviation, and automotive service also frequently generate compelling opportunities for skilled tradespeople in the state.
 Plus, many experienced people in the trades are expected to retire in the coming years, which could result in a lot of new job openings in hands-on vocations.
 For instance, check out the projected job growth and average annual wages of the following skilled trades:3, 4

 - Diesel mechanics—12 percent / $59,310

 - HVAC/R technicians—10 percent / $59,890

 With sought-after skills, you can take advantage of the great potential and create a highly satisfying life in Massachusetts.
 So take action right away.
 Quickly discover nearby technical colleges and trade schools in MA by entering your zip code into the convenient program finder below!

-2 UMass Donahue Institute, Long-term Population Projections for Massachusetts Regions and Municipalities, website last visited on March 31, 2017.
+2 UMass Donahue Institute, Long-term Population Projections for Massachusetts Regions and Municipalities, website last visited on August 26, 2019.

 3 Commonwealth of Massachusetts, Massachusetts Occupational and Industry Projections, website last visited on August 26, 2019.